According to the Office for National Statistics, around 60 people are killed every year in Great Britain as a result of carbon monoxide poisoning.

 What should you do if you smell gas?

-- In a gas emergency act quickly and take the following safety steps:
+In a gas emergency, you must act quickly and take the following safety steps:

 - Get fresh air immediately.
 Open all doors and windows to ventilate the room